huss-osman/devops-learning/04-networking/assignments/30-domain-ec2-dns.md

 ## Why I Built It

-I built this project to strengthen my understanding of networking, DNS routing, cloud infrastructure, and Linux server management within AWS environments.

-The goal was to move beyond theory by deploying a publicly accessible NGINX web server on AWS EC2 and exposing it through a custom domain using Cloudflare DNS.

-I also wanted hands-on experience with:
+I wanted a hands-on understanding of:

-- DNS resolution and routing
+- How DNS routing and public domain traffic work in real-world environments
-- Public IP addressing
+- Configuring and managing NGINX web servers on AWS EC2
+- How cloud networking components fit together across AWS infrastructure
-- Security Groups and firewall rules
+- Securing public-facing infrastructure using Security Groups and SSH restrictions
-- Linux server administration
-- HTTP traffic flow
-- Real-world troubleshooting workflows
+- Troubleshooting real networking and connectivity issues across Linux environments
+- Building something more practical and production-style beyond basic demos

 ---